 When I was growing up, my dad would spend some time in the early autumn on a fishing trip.
 He’d head north with his uncle and cousins, searching for cold, clear water right on the border between Canada and Minnesota.
 I always looked forward to his trips, but not because it meant that he’d be leaving.
 Instead, I looked forward to the return, when he would show up with coolers full of fish on ice.
 For the next half-year at least, the monthly treat would be when he’d pull out those flash-frozen fish filets and serve them up alongside a bit of butter for dipping.
 It was my favorite meal and one that I looked forward to indefinitely.

 My parents never purchased fish from the supermarket, like fish sticks or any other variety.
 It always came from fishing trips that my dad would take instead, or it would be gifted when my uncle would head to Alaska for a larger trip.
-While there is plenty of seafood available in the supermarket today, I try hard to make sustainable and healthy choices for my kids.
-This means if we want to enjoy fish in the coming months, we need to have a few set aside in the freezer for then.
+While plenty of seafood is available in the supermarket today, I try hard to make sustainable and healthy choices for my kids.
+If we want to enjoy fish in the coming months, we need to set aside a few in the freezer for then.
 We buy Alaska salmon direct from a fisherman who comes to our local farmers market from Alaska every year around this time.
 In the past, we’ve received a few here and there from friends and relatives who go on fishing trips.